aexcellerator/music-recommendation-engine/README.md

 ### Goal:
 The goal is to use a customizable dataset of songs and an input audio file to find songs that are as similar as possible from the dataset and print these to the user.

-The first step is to convert all possible audio file formats into the appropriate lossless WAV format for the MAX-audio-embedding-generator, so that it generates an embedding based on the amplitudes, which encodes each second of the song in 128 numbers.
+The first step is to convert all possible audio file formats into the appropriate lossless WAV format for the [MAX-Audio-Embedding-Generator](https://github.com/IBM/MAX-Audio-Embedding-Generator), so that it generates an embedding based on a machine learning model, which encodes each second of the song in 128 numbers.
 This is done for each song in the dataset.

 Then the user can enter another file, the input file, which will also be converted to the appropriate WAV format and for which the embedding will be generated.

-Once this is done, Annoy is used for generating the recommendations.
+Once this is done, [Annoy](https://github.com/spotify/annoy) is used for generating the recommendations.
 In the background, Annoy leverages the implementation of an approximate nearest neighbor algorithm.
 Annoy uses integer indices to identify a vector, so our implementation creates a metadata file to map the indices back to the wav files when building the nearest neighbor data structure.
 On dataset change the user has to rebuild dataset files using the dataset-mode.

 This method saves computing time later when being in suggestion-mode.
 Finally the nearest neighbors are calculated and returned using the previously built AnnoyIndex.
 Each song is represented by a vector with (seconds of the clip)*128 dimensions, and Annoy uses the Euclidean metric to decide which vectors are close and which are not.